 Examples include flying into a window or door while exercising or falling from a height in the cage.

 The parrot’s nostrils may bleed immediately, minutes, or even hours after the incident.
-The latter is arguably more concerning, as this suggests the bird’s beak was subject to internal bleeding.
+The latter is more concerning, as this suggests the bird’s beak was subject to internal bleeding.